antonellobenincasa/referencia-ImportaYAia-python/replit.md

-# Hyperautomation Sales & Marketing Platform (H-SAMP)
+# NELLOGISTICS - Hyperautomation Sales & Marketing Platform

 ## Overview
-H-SAMP is a comprehensive Django REST Framework platform for the International Cargo Logistics market in Ecuador.
-It automates the commercial cycle from lead generation to quote follow-up, centralizes communication, and manages marketing automation.
+NELLOGISTICS is a comprehensive Django REST Framework platform for the International Cargo Logistics market in Ecuador.
+Rebranded with a modern tech-forward corporate identity, it automates the commercial cycle from lead generation to quote follow-up, centralizes communication, and manages marketing automation.
 The platform aims to streamline operations and enhance sales and marketing efforts for logistics providers.

 ## User Preferences
 - Ecuador-focused logistics platform